lextm/blog/_posts/2015/2015-12-29-dockpanel-suite-story-of-a-same-old-brand-new-theme.md

 ---
+description: This post is about how I created a new theme for DockPanel Suite.
+excerpt_separator: <!--more-->
 layout: post
+tags: dockpanel-suite visual-studio .net
-title: "DockPanel Suite: Story of A Same Old Brand New Theme"
+title: 'DockPanel Suite: Story of A Same Old Brand New Theme'
-description: "This post is about how I created a new theme for DockPanel Suite."
-tags: Code-Beautifier-Collection Delphi
-excerpt_separator: <!--more-->
 ---
 You probably know already that we are now publishing DockPanel Suite themes separately in many NuGet packages.
 Only the VS 2005 theme is built-in, as many DPS elements hook to it too tightly.